reliancehie/reports-catalog/README.md

 ### Hospital Discharge
 **Measure Description**
 The purpose of this report is to identify patients that have been discharged from an emergency or inpatient hospital visit.
-This report uses the ADT A03 trigger event and patient class is "Inpatient" or "Emergency" to identify patient discharges.
+This report uses the ADT A03 trigger event and patient class is Inpatient or Emergency to identify patient discharges.
 **Data Sources**
 ADTs
 **Input Parameters**